Table of Contents

-Table of Contents

->

-> Lactose intolerance frequently manifests itself in childhood and adolescence; however, secondary types can occur at any age.
+Lactose intolerance frequently manifests itself in childhood and adolescence; however, secondary types can occur at any age.

->

-> Undigested lactose enters the colon directly via the small intestine.
-Subsequently, it is fermented by bacteria, which produces gases (hydrogen and carbon dioxide) and causes the following symptoms:
+Undigested lactose enters the colon directly via the small intestine.
+Subsequently, the lactose is fermented by bacteria, which produces gases (hydrogen and carbon dioxide) and causes the following symptoms:

->

-> - Strong spastic flatulence
+- Strong spastic flatulence

-> - Abdominal cramps/pain
+- Abdominal cramps/pain

->

-> Lactose has strong osmotic effects and binds water.
-This process results in increased water flow from the tissue inside the colon, which causes more fluid stools and an acceleration of the vermicular movement of the intestine.
-This leads to diarrhea.
+Lactose has strong osmotic effects and binds water.
+The process results in increased water flow from the tissue inside the colon, which causes more fluid stools and acceleration of the vermicular movement of the intestine, leading to diarrhea.

->

-> Symptoms can be very mild or very severe, which might require medical help.
+Symptoms can be very mild or very severe, and sever symptoms might require medical help.

->

-> Diagnosis of Lactose Intolerance
+Diagnosis of Lactose Intolerance

->

-> Recognizing lactase deficiency
+Recognizing lactase deficiency

->

-> A commonly used examination for the diagnosis of lactose intolerance is the H2-breath test.
-Only a little hydrogen can be detected in people with sufficient amounts of lactase.
+A commonly used examination for diagnosis of lactose intolerance is the hydrogen breath test.
+Only a little hydrogen can be detected in the breath of people with sufficient amounts of lactase.

->

-> Some people self-diagnose lactose intolerance via diet tests or exposure tests; however, such tests are not as clear as the hydrogen breath test.
-If an affected person refrains from eating products rich in milk and no symptoms are observed during this time, one can assume lactose intolerance.
-The following exposition test can confirm the assumption by having the person with assumed lactose intolerance drink a glass of water containing solved lactose.
-After a few hours, the mentioned symptoms can be observed in the case of lactose intolerance.
+Some people self-diagnose lactose intolerance via diet tests or exposure tests; however, such tests are not as clear as the hydrogen breath test.
+If an affected person refrains from eating products rich in milk and observes no symptoms during that time, he or she can assume lactose intolerance.
+The person can confirm lactose intolerance with the following exposure test: Drinks a glass of water containing dissolved lactose.
+After a few hours, if the aforementioned symptoms are observed, then lactose intolerance if confirmed.

->

-> Therapy of Lactose Intolerance
+Therapy of Lactose Intolerance

->

-> The most useful therapy is to refrain from consuming lactose.
-Every patient can test his or her own tolerance limit in this process.
+The most useful therapy is to refrain from consuming lactose.
+Every patient can test his or her own tolerance limits during that process.

->

-> Persons suffering from lactose intolerance can use food supplements such as lactase pills, which aid the digestion of lactose.
-However, the patient should still pay attention to lactose-free nutrition.
+Those suffering from lactose intolerance can use food supplements such as lactase pills, which aid the digestion of lactose.
+However, such patients should still try to adhere to lactose-free nutrition when possible.

->

-> A thorough repair of the intestinal flora, as well as abstaining from milk products, supports the regeneration of the intestinal mucosa and promotes the formation of new healthy intestinal mucosal cells.
+Thorough repair of the intestinal flora, as well as abstinence from milk products, supports the regeneration of intestinal mucosa and promotes the formation of new, healthy intestinal mucosal cells.

->

-> People suffering from lactose intolerance should pay attention to industrially produced foods, which can contain hidden lactose.
-Most people tolerate small amounts of lactose e.g. medicaments containing lactose or ripe cheese.
+People suffering from lactose intolerance should pay attention to industrially produced foods and other products, which may contain hidden lactose.
+Most people tolerate small amounts of lactose (e.g. medicines containing lactose, ripe cheese).